 “He’s not going to kick you out.
 He loves you.
 But he will struggle with this and he has that important exam this week, so let’s just sit on this for a bit.
 I cannot make another decision right now.
 I can’t think.”

 “I love you, Mom.
 Thank you.”

 “I love you fiercely.
 We will figure this out, I promise.”

 And, just like that, my little Ally was gone.

 I dissolved into hopeless tears as I listened to my husband cough relentlessly, fighting a virus while studying for a professional exam.
 It was the loneliest and the most helpless I have ever felt in my life.

 What the ____ just happened?

 Serendipitydodah for Moms is a private Facebook group for moms of LGBTQ kids.
-Our official motto is “We Are Better Together” and our nickname is “Mama Bears” The group is secret so that only members can find it or see what is posted in the group.
+Our official motto is “We Are Better Together” and our nickname is “Mama Bears” The group is set up so only members can see who is in the group and what is posted there.
 It was started in June 2014 and presently has more than 1,800 members.
 For more info email email@example.com